-Nasdaq surges to record as NYC reopening enters Phase 3
+Nasdaq surges to record as NYC coronavirus reopening enters Phase 3

 Warren Buffett's Berkshire Hathaway did a $9.7B deal